 Getting started is easy.
 Install our app, set up your repository and have your team start making commits referencing the Jira issues they are working from.

 Connecting to your Git repository in Jira is simple.
-After you have installed the Jira Git Integration app you can navigate to our repository configuration page using the following steps:
+After you have installed the Git Integration for Jira Software you can navigate to our repository configuration page using the following steps:

 Choose -> System

 Advanced -> Git Integration for Jira Software

 The configure page allows you to connect to your GitHub, GitLab, Gitea, AWS CodeCommit, Azure DevOps, GitHub Organizations, Beanstalk, GitHub Enterprise, GitLab Enterprise, and Bitbucket repositories.
 Select the repository and authenticate your account.
 Connection with the Gitea, AWS CodeCommit, GitHub Organizations, Beanstalk, GitHub Enterprise, and GitLab Enterprise is more difficult so see special pages with manuals.